scaff/zf2-doctrine-test/README.md

 Introduction
 ------------
-This is a learning exercise for me in using Doctrine ORM with Zend Framework 2.
+This is a Dcotrine ZF2 test

 Installation
 ------------